enaj1125/Continuing_project/README.md

 If the stream data is very sparse in the 60s window, then C > n, in this situation, the second method is faster than the first method.

-However, given the Venmo payments is often quite intensive n >> C, as such, in this situation, the first method is more efficient than the first method.
+However, given the Venmo payments is often quite intensive n >> C, as such, in this situation, the first method is more efficient than the second method.

-### How to achieve delete any element from a heap in O(log n)?
+### How to achieve delete any element from a heap and make updates in O(log n) ?
 Orginally, finding an item in a heap is an O(n) operation, but if you already know where it is in the heap, removing it is O(log n).

 Thus, the position of each node (node, index_in_heap) can be maintained separately in a hashtable which has O(1) lookup complexity (on average).
 The overall complexity of looking up and deleting an element of a heap is O(log n).